2022 United States gubernatorial elections: Idaho

 Governor Brad Little was elected in 2018 with 59.8% of the vote and ran for re-election to a second term.
 Little won his re-election bid by a landslide, defeating his Democratic challenger Stephen Heidt.

 Incumbent lieutenant governor Janice McGeachin announced a primary challenge to Little, but Little won the Republican primary.
 Anti-government activist Ammon Bundy also announced a run for the Republican nomination, but switched to an independent on February 17, 2022.

-The Democratic nominee is Stephen Heidt.
+The Democratic nominee was Stephen Heidt.